Getting Started with EthoPy¶

 The default username is "root".

-Note: if ethopy-setup-djdocker not works try to setup the docker image based on the datajoint instructions
+Note: if ethopy-setup-djdocker does not work try to setup the docker image based on the datajoint instructions

 Note: By default, Docker requires sudo because the Docker daemon runs as root.
 This command adds your user to the docker group, so you can run Docker commands without sudo.